anshmidt/anshmidt.github.io/README.md

 ![multialarm screenshots](https://user-images.githubusercontent.com/12444628/236220779-4f383ccc-a2a8-4774-a21a-d8743cc0a098.png)
 <br/><br/>
 Unlike most alarm apps, MultiAlarm doesn’t force you to choose between “snooze” and “dismiss” when you've just woken up and only want to stop that annoying thing ringing.
-It's not possible to accidentally turn off all the alarms when trying to dismiss a ringing alarm.<br/><br/>
+It's impossible to accidentally turn off all the alarms when trying to dismiss a ringing alarm.<br/><br/>
 Alarms simply ring according to schedule until you turn them off from the main menu.

 <img src="https://user-images.githubusercontent.com/12444628/236221916-f7caa908-7436-4c1a-96f9-0a59f7e224f6.gif" width="280"/>